Alisher Usmanov: Attempts to get sanctions lifted

+Seizure of property in Ukraine

-In December 2022, a Ukraine Court ordered the seizure of UAH 2 billion (US$54 million) worth of Usmanov's assets, comprising 160,000 tonnes of Ukrainian iron ore.
+In December 2022, a Ukraine Court ordered the seizure of ₴ 2 billion (US$54 million) worth of USM assets, comprising 160,000 tonnes of Ukrainian iron ore.
 Metalloinvest, in a statement published on 28 December, denied the information, saying that the Ukrainian authorities arrested iron ore raw materials produced by Metalloinvest's enterprises in Russia and intended for its buyers abroad.
 These were goods blocked for the export shipment by the Ukrainian authorities back in February 2022.
+Metalloinvest also threatened to take legal action against Ukraine and any potential buyer if Kyiv confiscates the company's iron.
+On September 25, Ukraine's High Anti-Corruption Court upheld Ukraine's decision to confiscate the iron-ore assets.
+"The Court’s decision is a flagrant example of the unlawful and unfounded "legalization" of the appropriation of private property, which had earlier been blocked and illegally held by Ukrainian law enforcement agencies in typical pirate fashion for a period of more than two years.
+We will make every effort to ensure that international courts make an appropriate assessment of the unlawful actions of Ukraine’s executive and judicial authorities", USM stated.

 Personal life

+Usmanov, of Muslim heritage, married Jewish rhythmic gymnastics coach Irina Viner in 1992.
+Viner is considered to be close to Putin, having introduced him to former rhythmic gymnast Alina Kabaeva, now Putin's most famous mistress.
+In May 2022, Usmanov filed for divorce after sanctions were imposed on him but withdrew the divorce application in July 2022.

 Usmanov has no biological children.
-He has a stepson with his wife Irina Viner.
-The stepson is a real-estate investor, currently constructing 30 real estate projects.
+He has a stepson, Anton Viner, with his former wife Irina Viner.
+The stepson is a real-estate investor, co-owner of Rodina development group.

+Private jet

+In 2012, Usmanov spent as much as $500 million to buy an Airbus A340, which he named Bourkhan, after his father.

+Properties

-Usmanov owns the Grade I listed Tudor mansion Sutton Place set in 300 acre in Surrey, which he bought for £10 million in 2004.
-In 2012, it was claimed by businessman Boris Berezovsky that Usmanov was given Sutton Place as part of a business deal, a claim that Usmanov denied.
+In 2004, Usmanov bought the Grade I listed Tudor mansion Sutton Place set in 300 acre in Surrey, which he bought for £10 million in 2004.
+In 2012, Boris Berezovsky claimed that Usmanov was given Sutton Place as part of a business deal, a claim that Usmanov denied.

 In 2008, Usmanov bought Beechwood House, a Grade II listed Regency property in 11 acre of grounds in the London suburb of Highgate from the Qatari sheikh Hamad bin Khalifa Al Thani for £48 million.
+Currently these properties are owned by a discretionary irrevocable trust created by the magnate.
 Usmanov also owns a 30 acre property in Moscow and a villa on the Italian island of Sardinia.

-Wealth

-Usmanov is estimated to be among the world's 100 wealthiest individuals.
-Data in leaks such as the Suisse Secrets, the Panama Papers, and FinCEN Files, shows that his wealth is held through an elaborate network of shell companies and trusts, as well as dispersal of his assets to relatives.

-His sister Saodat Narzieva owns 27 Swiss bank accounts through which billions of dollars pass.
-One of the accounts held over $2.1 billion in 2011.